Franconian cuisine: Side dishes

 In Franconia it is a tradition to eat mixed salad and Klöße as a side dish to any roast.
 The special Rohe Klöße (lit. meaning raw Klöße) are prepared only with grated raw potato and filled with some dices of stale bread.
-If there are any Klöße left from the Sunday roast they are traditionally sliced and cooked in a pan.
+If there are any Klöße left from the Sunday roast they are traditionally sliced and fried in a pan.
 Another traditional side dish are "Wickelklöße".
 These are made out of potato dough which is rolled out, spread with melted butter, sprinkled with breadcrumbs and then wrapped together and sliced into Kloß-sized pieces.
 They are considered a speciality from the region of Lower Franconia but eaten also in other regions.
 A third type of Klöße are Semmelklöße, which are made from mashed dry rolls soaked in milk and cooked.
 Instead of dumplings sometimes broad noodles (Bandnudeln) are served with roasts.

 Vegetables are hardly ever a main but almost always a side dish.
 Very common are sauerkraut, white cabbage, red cabbage, savoy cabbage, Kohlrabi and also carrot.
 Salsify is also often featured in dishes, and has been grown in Franconia since the 17th century.
 In winter they are served in a cream sauce with ham and potatoes.
 In summer a variation of this dish is served but with asparagus originating in the region north of Nürnberg instead of the salsify.
 But the asparagus is also used in salads or is eaten with the famous Bratwurst.

 A special side dish or condiment is horseradish which is called "Kren" in Bavaria.
 It is grown mainly in the areas around Erlangen, Forchheim and Höchstadt an der Aisch and Baiersdorf and is commonly used as a condiment in the sauce which is served with Tafelspitz.